Alicia Zubasnabar de De la Cuadra

-Alicia Zubasnabar de De la Cuadra (July 15, 1915 – June 1, 2008), also known as "Licha", was an Argentine human rights activist.
-She was one of the twelve founding members of the Grandmothers of the Plaza de Mayo and served as the first President of the organization.
+Alicia "Licha" Zubasnabar de De la Cuadra (born Alicia Zubasnubar; 15 July 1915 – 1 June 2008), was an Argentine human rights activist.
+She was one of the twelve founding members of the Grandmothers of the Plaza de Mayo and served as the first president of the organization.
 She has been named as a "prominent woman" by the Argentine National Congress and as an "illustrious citizen" by Corrientes Province.

 Biography

 Alicia Zubasnabar de De la Cuadra was born in the small town of Sauce, Corrientes Province, in 1915.
 While living there she married Roberto Luis De la Cuadra and had five children with him.
 In 1945 they moved to settle in La Plata city, capital of Buenos Aires Province.

 During the military dictatorship named by its leaders as the National Reorganisation Process (1976-1983) her husband, a worker at the Propulsora Siderúrgica (Iron and Steel Propellent) in Ensenada, her son Roberto José and her daughter Elena, who was pregnant, and her sons-in-law Héctor Baratti and Gustavo Ernesto Fraire were abducted, along with her grandson who was later recovered.
 It would later be discovered that her granddaughter was born in captivity on June 16, 1977, named Ana Libertad by her mother.
 Except for her grandson, none of them were ever seen again.

 Monseñor Emilio Graselli, private secretary to the army chaplain Mons.
 Adolfo S. Tortolo, who had a register listing many abducted individuals and particularly with information on the fates of children born in captivity, told her that her son had died and that her daughter was being held under arrest.

 A year later, Alicia received news of the birth of her granddaughter and of the deplorable conditions under which her daughter and son-in-law were suffering:

 The judges systematically refused to start any sort of investigative activities.
-Shortly afterwards, thanks to the negotiations of that Italian Jesuit order, Monseñor Mario Pichi intervened, meeting with Colonel Rospide Rospide to ask him if he could give the child to its grandmother.
+Shortly afterwards, thanks to the negotiations of that Italian Jesuit order, Monseñor Mario Pichi intervened, meeting with Colonel Enrique Rospide to ask him if he could give the child to its grandmother.
 The Colonel replied: